ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 - **ThirdPartyDependencies**: Ensure paths to third-party DLLs in `build\ThirdPartyDependencies.ps1` are correctly specified and enclosed in quotes.
 - **Environment variables**: Verify that the environment variable for RimWorld, `RimWorldInstallationPath`, is correctly configured.
 If the path is not set, the script will prompt you to set one.
 If the game is installed in the standard Steam folder on C:, the environment variable is set automatically.
+- **Dependencies not found**: Verify that the RimWorld dll files are in the lib folder.
+Reload project by saving .csproj file.

 ## Additional notes

-<b>Change Configuration: </b>
-  - Click in the Status Bar on the `Debug` or `Release` label.
-  - VS Code popup shows up, that lets you choose between the available configurations.

-<b>Difference between Release and Debug Configuration:</b>
-  - Generate .pdb files for debugging.
-  - Compile code within the statements `#if DEBUG` and `#endif`.
-  - Add a build timestamp in the about.xml file.

 ### Tasks & Scripts

 Main tasks for automation:

-- `build` - Standard task for building your mod.
+- `RELEASE-build` - Standard task for building your mod.
-  Includes tasks: copyDependencies + compile + postbuild.
+  Includes tasks: compile + postbuild.
+- `RELEASE-build & Start RimWorld` - Builds the mod and starts RimWorld
+- `RELEASE-postbuild` - Runs only the postbuild step (packaging, copying to RimWorld Mods folder, etc).

-- `clean` - Removes temp files that are created by the build process.
+- `UTILITY-clean` - Removes temp files that are created by the build process.
+- `UTILITY-copyDependencies` - Copies required RimWorld and third-party DLLs into your `lib` folder.

-- `start dnSPY` - Launches dnSPY with the current dll file.
+- `LAUNCH_start dnSPY` - Launches dnSpy with the current dll file.
-- `start RimWorld` - Task that starts RimWorld directly from VS Code.
+- `LAUNCH_start RimWorld` - Task that starts RimWorld directly from VS Code.
-- `start RimWorld -quicktest` - Starts RimWorld and loads dev quicktest map.
+- `LAUNCH_start RimWorld -quicktest` - Starts RimWorld and loads dev quicktest map.

+Debug tasks:
+- `DEBUG-Build` - Debug build with .pdb files and debug symbols.
+- `DEBUG-Build & Start RimWorld` - Debug build and start RimWorld.
+- `DEBUG-Postbuild` - Debug postbuild process.

+Configuration tasks:
+- `CONFIG-install RimWorld debug` - Install RimWorld Doorstop for debugging.
+- `CONFIG-remove RimWorld debug` - Remove RimWorld Doorstop files.
+- `CONFIG-change mod name` - Automated task to rename your mod and update all related files.
+- `CONFIG-change RimWorld path` - Set the path to your RimWorld installation.
+- `CONFIG-change dnSpy path` - Set the path to your dnSpy executable.

+### Project Structure

+- `src/` - Source code directory
+- `mod-structure/` - Template files for the mod (About.xml, etc.)
+- `build/` - Build scripts and utilities
+- `lib/` - Local dependencies (copied from RimWorld installation)
+- `out/` - Build output directory

 ### Decompile Assembly